Is keyword research important?

 While you should have one primary keyword for your web page or blog article, you don’t need to stop there.
 Sure, every page should have one main keyword, and the focus of the content should be around that keyword.
 But why not go one step further?
 Yes, you should seize the opportunity to rank for more than one keyword or keyword phrase.

 This way, you would eliminate the possibility of making a mistake and not targeting the right people.
-For example, suppose you own a massage business, and you use only “onsite massage” as your primary keyword.
+For example, suppose you own a massage business and use only “onsite massage” as your primary keyword.
 In that case, you’ll miss the opportunity to rank for “office massage”, which is the query that people are usually searching for.

 However, let us not be misunderstood.
 Keywords should also not be overused.
 If you’ve already heard the SEO joke “An SEO copywriter walks into a bar, grill, pub, public house, Irish, bartender, drinks, beer, wine, liquor…” you should know that it’s a joke for a reason!